ninamikulin/npmtool/README.md

   // updates the task
   $task->update([
-  //checks if completed attribute in request (if task has been completed) 'completed' => request()->has('completed'),
+  // checks if completed attribute in request (if task has been completed) 'completed' => request()->has('completed'),
-  //setting the description attribute
+  // setting the description attribute
   'description' => $description
   ]);